erichards52/Master-Project/README.md

 Replace <$ID> with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

 The script should then be run in a separate directory.

+**Custom Database Continued**
+Once this has been completed you must tell kaiju which reference sequences you wish to use.
+Assuming that all reference sequences have been download and converted into .faa files, you must then run the following commands:

+mkbwt -n 5 -a ACDEFGHIKLMNPQRSTVWY -o <$DBNAME> <$DBNAME>.faa
+mkfmi <$DBNAME>

+<$DBNAME> can be changed to whatever you wish to name your database.

+In order to add many reference sequences to your database, you must either concantenate them all into one .faa file, or make use of regular expressions in order to add them all at once.

 ### CLARK